Department: Personal Support

 - 28 days holiday (inclusive of bank holidays).

-- Free access to round the clock employee assistance program for advice and support.
+- Free access to round the clock employee assistance programme for advice and support.

 *T&C’s apply based on contract.
 All roles are subject to an enhanced DBS check and suitable references.
 If you are successfully matched to a role, you will be classed as a key worker.
 Frontline health and social care workers and the most vulnerable are currently being vaccinated.
 If you join us in a supported role, you will be included in your local COVID-19 vaccine deployment programme.
 The Beeches UK are strongly encouraging all our colleagues to have the Covid-19 vaccine to help protect each other and the people we support.
 This is becoming increasingly important as evidence is starting to grow that the vaccine could help stop the spread of the virus, as well as protecting the person vaccinated from getting very ill.

-To apply for this role, please complete the application form below and ensure you attach your CV before submitting.
+To apply for this role, please send your CV to firstname.lastname@example.org or complete the application form below.